ryanlewis/seo-metadata/README.md

 ![Property editor options](https://raw.githubusercontent.com/ryanlewis/seo-metadata/master/images/property-editor-options.png)

 Alternatively, if you want to hack around with the project, you can fork, checkout and develop locally.
-See the Setup section.
+See the [Developing SEO Metadata](#developing-seo-metadata) section.

 ## Overview